 \begin{lemma} Every simple polygon in $\mathbb R^2$ admits a triangulation without adding vertices.
 Moreover, if the polygon has $m$ vertices, then each of such triangulations has $m-2$ triangles and $m-3$ diagonals. \end{lemma}

-We further present a refinement of Lemma~\ref{L-4-2}, serving as tool in proving the area-increasing property in the next subsection.
+We further present a refinement of Lemma~\ref{L-4-2}, serving as a tool for proving the area-increasing property in the next subsection (see Lemma~\ref{L-4-9}).
 Suppose $\mathcal T$ is a triangulation of a simple polygon without adding vertices.
-A diagonal $e$ of $\mathcal T$ is termed a \textbf{Lawson edge} if $\beta+\gamma\leq \pi$, where $\beta,\gamma$ are the angles opposite to $e$ in the two adjacent triangles of $\mathcal T$ (see Fig.~\ref{F-2}).
+A diagonal $e$ in $\mathcal T$ is called a \textbf{Lawson edge} if $\beta+\gamma\leq \pi$, where $\beta,\gamma$ are the angles opposite $e$ in the two adjacent triangles of $\mathcal T$ (see Fig.~\ref{F-2}).

 The lemma below follows from Lawson's Local Optimization Procedure~\cite{Lawson-1984}.
 Improved results can also be found in the works of De Floriani, Falcidieno and Pienovi~\cite{Floriani-1985}, Lee and Lin~\cite{Lee-1986}, Chew~\cite{Chew-1989}, Chin and Wang~\cite{Chin-1999}, and others.